Types of Students

 - Official transcripts from your high school and all post-secondary institutions you've attended

-- ACT scores (if you are age 21 or younger)
+- ACT scores (if applicable and/or you are age 21 or younger)

 There may be unique admission requirements for certain students, depending on factors like your age or previous higher education (See Undergraduate Admission Requirements)